Yann21/lstm-financial-prediction/README.md

-# Financial Prediction Using LSTM and Multivariable Factor Regression

-# During the Covid-19 Pandemic
+# Financial Prediction Using LSTM and Multivariable Factor Regression during the Covid-19 Pandemic

 Yann Hoffmann – University of Luxembourg
 MICS - Master in Computer Sciences
 Specialization: Data Sciences

 **Abstract**

 The objective of this paper is to demonstrate the adequacy of LSTM models in predicting stock